neuefische/web-exercises/sessions/js-fetch/star-wars-console/README.md

 The following hints may guide you:

-- use a `try...catch` block
 - make sure to wait for all asynchronous operations
-- make sure to handle bad responses from the API as well
-- you can test bad responses via adding a random string of characters to the end of the URL stored in the url variable

-Please switch to the `./js/index.js` file: May the force be with you!
+Please switch to the [`js/index.js`](./js/index.js) file: May the force be with you!

 ## Development

+### CodeSandbox

+Select the "Browser" tab to view this project.

-### Local Development
+### Local development

-To work locally, please install the dependencies using `npm i` first.
+To run project commands locally, you need to install the dependencies using `npm i` first.

-Run `npm run start` to start a development server and open [localhost:3000](http://localhost:3000) in a browser.

-> Alternatively you can use the Live Preview Extension for Visual Studio Code to view this project.
-> Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

-Use `npm run test` to run the tests.

-### CodeSandbox Cloud

-Select the "Preview: 3000" tab to view this project.

-Select the "Tests: logs" tab to view the tests.

-> The `npm run start` and `npm run test` scripts run automatically.

-### Scripts

-You can use the following commands:
+You can then use the following command:

-- `npm run start` to start a development server
-- `npm run test` to run the tests
 - `npm run lint` to run the linter

+Use the Live Preview Extension for Visual Studio Code to view this project in the browser.
+Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.